CPL-NoViD: Context-Aware Prompt-based Learning for Norm Violation Detection in Online Communities: Experiments

 \subsection{Data}

 We experiment on NORMVIO \cite{park2021detecting}, a collection of 52K conversation threads on Reddit.
 This dataset includes 20K conversations whose last comment was removed by online moderators, along with the text of the violated rule(s) that triggered the removal.
 These 20K conversations are used as positive (moderated) examples.
 To create negative examples, \citet{park2021detecting} came up with a control set comprising 32K paired unmoderated conversation threads.
 The data is structured such that each moderated conversation is matched with at most two unmoderated conversations from the same post.
+As a result, each data instance in the dataset consists of a conversation thread, the subreddit of the thread, the text of the rule(s), and a binary label indicating whether the last comment in the thread violates the rule.

 NORMVIO divides rules into 9 coarse-grained rule types: incivility, harassment, spam, format, content, off-topic, hate speech, trolling, and meta-rules.
 For each conversation, the specified rule text could potentially fall under multiple rule types.
 The distribution of different rule types are shown in Figure \ref{fig:rule_diag}, where nearly half of the rules belong to incivility.